 Speaking of new fans, the Sims 4 is not 64-bit executable.
 Instead, it is limited to 32-bit and you gain no benefits beyond 4GB of RAM.
 While this may sound like a bad thing, it actually isn’t.
 Having a lighter game will make it run better even on slower systems and thus, allowing more people to enjoy the series.
 For those who have actual gaming PCs that are capable of running resource hogs, well, you’ve got other titles for that.
 The Sims 4 is meant to be enjoyed by anybody from tweens, teens and Grandma.
 Let’s all just learn to share.

 Having no normal careers, such as those in the Medical, Business or Law Enforcement tracks, is possibly one of the more baffling no-shows.
 Another is the lack of cemeteries.
 So what if you were a Surgeon in The Sims, The Sims 2 and The Sims 3?
-It doesn't mean you suddenly want to switch careers in The Sims 4.
+It doesn’t mean you suddenly want to switch careers in The Sims 4 or create a character online and start again.
 Players should be free to pursue the same career tracks if they wish to simply because it serves no major purpose and adds no technical improvements by just outright removing the options.
-The latter, on the other hand, is something that may be missed if you're intending to add a dash of drama to your stories.
+The latter, on the other hand, is something that may be missed if you’re intending to add a dash of drama to your stories.
 Experiencing some death, after all, is a part of playing with life.